|

 Paul does clearly tell Timothy that what he has learned from Paul

 should be thought of as sound doctrine and therefore taught to others.
-Paul

-qualifies his point about sound teaching by saying
+qualifies his point about sound teaching by saying that it must be mixed

-“faith and love”, two words that Paul always links together.
+with “faith and love”, two words that Paul always links together.

-foundation to teaching doctrine
+Both are the foundation to teaching doctrine to the church.

-for the sake of teaching, or for the sake of being noticed as we teach.
+We do not teach for the sake of teaching, or for the sake of being

-understand as they should.
+should.
 In

 entrusted to you - guard it